-Paid plans start at $16.95 per month per host (with a minimum of one host).
-The Plus plan, which costs $14.95 per host per month (with a minimum of 15 hosts) includes up to 300 participants, a centralized management console, and one hour of recording storage per host.
+Paid plans start at $14.95 per month per host (with a minimum of ten host).
+The Enterprise plan, which costs $14.95 per host per month (with a minimum of 50 hosts) includes up to 500 participants, a centralized management console, and one hour of recording storage per host.
 Contact the company to have a custom plan designed for enterprise levels.

 You don’t have to use Zoom for video conferencing.
 There are plenty of Zoom alternatives out there, and these seven are great options.

 Thank you for helping improve the Jotform Blog. 🎉